projectM-visualizer/projectm/README.md

 ***

 # Todo
-* Make it build on windows again.
-There is support, it just needs updating.
 * Support for the missing Milkdrop waveforms to get full compatibility with Milkdrop presets.
 * Steal cool stuff from the recently-released Milkdrop source.
 * Finish emscripten support for building to wasm/webGL for the web.